-Postdoc or PhD position
+Postdoc (or PhD) position

 We are seeking a motivated Postdoc for joining our Research Group for Mathematical and Computational Population Genetics, at the University of Tübingen.
 If you are interested in mathematical and/or computational approaches to model and understand microbial evolution or would like to learn about it, this is your opportunity.

-The research in our group is primarily focused on mathematical and computational approaches to explain microbial evolution.
+The research of the group is primarily focused on mathematical and computational approaches to explain microbial evolution.
 We are part of two Clusters of Excellence in Tübingen, namely the Clusters "Controlling Microbes to Fight Infections" and "Machine Learning in Science".
 Thus there are plenty of opportunities to collaborate across various disciplines.
 The work spans collaborations with biologists to mathematicians.
 The group is currently set up and you can play a major role in the development of this group.

 Examples of some of the issues that we are interested in furthering include (depending on the methodological background):

 Effective simulation of gene transfer in the pan-genome of microbial populations